Maurice Le Sage d'Hauteroche d'Hulst: Life

-After a course in the Collège Stanislas, he entered the seminary of Saint-Sulpice and later proceeded to Rome to finish his ecclesiastical studies.
+After a course in the Collège Stanislas, d'Hulst entered the seminary of Saint-Sulpice and later proceeded to Rome to finish his ecclesiastical studies.
 There he obtained the doctorate in divinity.

-On his return he was for some time employed on the mission as curate in the populous parish of St. Ambrose.
+On his return, d'Hulst was for some time employed on the mission as curate in the populous parish of St. Ambrose.
 During the war of 1870 he became a volunteer chaplain in the army.
 In 1873 Cardinal Guibert called him to take part in the administration of the diocese, but he was engaged principally in founding and organizing the free Catholic University (then the Université Catholique de Paris), which the bishops opened at Paris after the passage of the law of 12 July 1875, allowing liberty of higher education.
 He became its rector in 1880 and for fifteen years devoted himself to developing it in every branch of learning.

-In 1891 he succeeded Père Monsabré in the pulpit of Notre-Dame de Paris and preached the Lenten conferences there for six successive years, on the bases of Christian morality and the Decalogue.
-In 1892 he was elected deputy for Finistère on the death of Mgr Freppel.
+In 1891, d'Hulst succeeded Jacques-Marie-Louis Monsabré in the pulpit of Notre-Dame de Paris and preached the Lenten conferences there for six successive years, on the bases of Christian morality and the Decalogue.
+In 1892 he was elected deputy for Finistère on the death of Charles-Émile Freppel.

 He died while still active, after a short illness.